Romfos/NGherkin/README.md

 # Philosophy
 - Should do 1 thing.
 Not an monster-framework with tons of custom conseptions.
-- Should use familiar conceptions for every .NET Developer like Microsoft.Extensions.DependencyInjection, System.Text.Json, e.t.c
+- Should use familiar conceptions for every .NET Developer like:
+  - Startup file
+  - Microsoft.Extensions.DependencyInjection
+  - System.Text.Json\
+  e.t.c
-- Should be good and fast for modern .NET ecossystem.
+- Should be good and fast for modern .NET ecossystem.\
 Depricated framework versions or legacy visual studio versions support is out of scope.
 - Should support moderm .NET features like nullable referene types, e.t.c
 - Editor plugins for editors should be optional. (maybe only syntax hightliting for gherkin, if needed)
-- No dependecies on other test runners\frameworks and as the result => no compatibility problems with it
+- No dependecies on other test runners\frameworks and as the result
 - Should be a good choice for the next years.

 # Requirements